gsudre/lab_notes/116-rnaseq_dream.md

   and go with that... much faster!
 Maybe even try using the table at different nominal p-value cut-offs just in case.

+neurodevelopmental disorders...
+ASD, developmental problems, dopamine, serotonin, glutamate anything in the brain? neurotransmitter neurite autogrowth myelination check with Gabriel how he got his lists tease out developmental lists a bit more * what are the genes in those nice lists from gabriel? * genes in gwas list? * table of things that didn't work out

 ```r
 data = readRDS('~/data/rnaseq_derek/complete_rawCountData_05132020.rds')